American Woodmark (AMWD)

 American Woodmark was profitable over the last five years but held back by its large cost base.
 Its average operating margin of 6.4% was weak for an industrials business.
 This result isn’t too surprising given its low gross margin as a starting point.

-On the plus side, American Woodmark’s operating margin rose by 1.3 percentage points over the last five years, as its sales growth gave it operating leverage.
+On the plus side, American Woodmark’s operating margin rose by 1.6 percentage points over the last five years.

-This quarter, American Woodmark generated an operating profit margin of 5.3%, down 1.3 percentage points year on year.
-Conversely, its gross margin actually rose, so we can assume its recent inefficiencies were driven by increased operating expenses like marketing, R&D, and administrative overhead.
+This quarter, American Woodmark generated an operating profit margin of 7.4%, down 1.1 percentage points year on year.
+Since American Woodmark’s gross margin decreased more than its operating margin, we can assume its recent inefficiencies were driven more by weaker leverage on its cost of sales rather than increased marketing, R&D, and administrative overhead expenses.

 8. Earnings Per Share

-Although it wasn’t great, American Woodmark’s flat two-year EPS performance topped its two-year revenue performance.
+Although it wasn’t great, American Woodmark’s two-year annual EPS declines of 6.7% topped its two-year revenue performance.

-In Q4, American Woodmark reported EPS at $1.05, down from $1.66 in the same quarter last year.
-This print missed analysts’ estimates.
-Over the next 12 months, Wall Street expects American Woodmark’s full-year EPS of $6.71 to grow 12.8%.
+In Q1, American Woodmark reported EPS at $1.61, down from $1.70 in the same quarter last year.
+Despite falling year on year, this print easily cleared analysts’ estimates.
+Over the next 12 months, Wall Street expects American Woodmark’s full-year EPS of $6.63 to shrink by 6.4%.

 9. Cash Is King